drwadu/old_fasb/README.md

     * **description**: returns true, if provided route is safe, false otherwise; there a several ways to provide a route:
         * route: `< f0 f1 ... fn >` checks, whether `< f0 f1 ... fn >` is safe
         * peek on route: `+ f0 f1 ... fn` checks, whether current route + `f0 f1 ... fn` is safe
-        * current route: no argument checks, wether current route is safe
+        * current route: no argument checks, whether current route is safe
     * **parameters**:
         * route
     * **errors**: no op for invalid syntax or invalid facets